-Our Belties have been shown at our state fair and we are excited about the future of our breeding program!
+Our Belties have been shown at various shows, including the Indiana State Fair, the Indiana Jr. Beef Cattle Association circuit, and NAILE.
+With the addition of some promising genetics, we are excited about the future of our breeding program!

 Meet Antietam Whiskey, USD34554-D sired by Fearrington After Hours x Antietam Asia.
-This guy is a gentle giant and has just begun to sire some beautiflul calves here and we are very excited to have him!
+This guy is a gentle giant and gave us our start into breeding Belties.

 From Silver Cuckoo Marans to Exchequer Leghorns, our hens are a source of free range fresh eggs and a little feathered friendship!